MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 ## Prepare your public domain
 <a name="preparedomain"> </a>

-In order for Office 365 to send requests to the external endpoint of your reverse proxy device, you need to have the following things:
+For Microsoft 365 to send requests to the external endpoint of your reverse proxy device, you must have the following things:

 - A public domain registered with a domain registrar, such as GoDaddy.com, that the URL of the external endpoint of the reverse proxy device is associated with.

 - An A record in your public domain's DNS zone that's associated with the published SharePoint site (which is the External URL, such as spexternal.adventureworks.com).
-This enables Office 365 to send requests to the external endpoint on the reverse proxy device that's configured for hybrid.
+This enables Microsoft 365 to send requests to the external endpoint on the reverse proxy device that's configured for hybrid.
 This A record maps the External URL to the IP address of the Internet-facing endpoint of the reverse proxy device.
-For more information, see [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md).
+For more information, see [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-microsoft-365-to-sharepoint-server.md).

 If you don't yet have a public domain that you want to use for this purpose (such as adventureworks.com), get one now, and then create this A record.
 If you already took care of this during the planning phase, the name of your public domain and the IP address that you need to create this A Record are recorded in Table 3 of the worksheet.

-You have to complete the steps in the [Connect your domain to Office 365](https://support.office.com/article/cd74b4fa-6d34-4669-9937-ed178ac84515) article to add the host name of your public domain to Office 365.
+You must complete the steps in the [Connect your domain to Microsoft 365](https://support.office.com/article/cd74b4fa-6d34-4669-9937-ed178ac84515) article to add the host name of your public domain to Microsoft 365.

 ## Configure SharePoint Server
 <a name="configureSPServer"> </a>